 ****Reptiles: Reptiles tend to have lower blood volumes than mammals and birds and may only need 20-30% volume/weight.

 - BriteVu® Contrast Media.
-Mix as directed on label.
 Place BriteVu® and water (or phenol) in a beaker and mix using a mixing hot plate.
 BriteVu® in a Bottle and has different preparation instructions (see below).
 Generally, 30% of volume/weight will provide good perfusion.
-For example, a 1 kg animal should be flushed with about 300 ml BriteVu®.
+For example, a 1 kg animal should be perfused with about 300 ml BriteVu®.
 As a note, up to 3 times the subject’s body weight can be perfused (300 ml for a 100 g animal) to improve capillary perfusion.
 This is especially true of small animals such as mice (see** below).